 What kind and how many First Aiders does a workplace need?

 The employer should consider the nature of the work, workplace hazards and risks.

 High Hazard e.g. Light engineering and assembly work, food processing, warehousing, extensive work with dangerous machinery or sharp instruments, construction, chemical manufacture.

-It is important to determinate the appropriate level of training by consider the nature of the workforce; the organisation’s history of accidents and the size of the organisation.
+It is important to determinate the appropriate level of training by considering the nature of the workforce; the organisation’s history of accidents, and the size of the organisation.

 - Emergency first aid at work (EFAW) training enables a first-aider to give emergency first aid to someone who is injured or becomes ill while at work.

 - First aid at work training (FAW) includes the EFAW syllabus and also equips the first-aider to apply first aid to a range of specific injuries and illness.

 - The needs of travelling, remote and lone workers; work patterns;

 - The distribution of the workforce;

 - The remoteness of the site from emergency medical services;